Fast Geometric Projections for Local Robustness Certification: Introduction

-Finally, our empirical evaluation (Section~\ref{sect:eval}) demonstrates that for several models trained on MNIST and Fashion-MNIST, the algorithm returns \unknown only a small fraction of the time on randomly-chosen test instances.
-Moreover, we show that our implementation outperforms existing exact techniques~\cite{ProvableBallFitting,katz19marabou} by up to two orders of magnitude (Section~\ref{sect:eval}, Tables~\ref{table:robustness} \& \ref{table:keepgoing}), while rarely being inconclusive on instances for which other techniques do not time out.
-Additionally, we show that while our implementation is not as fast as previous work on efficient lower-bound computation for large models~\cite{weng18fastlip}, our certified lower bounds are consistently tighter, and in some cases minimal (Section~\ref{sect:eval}, Table~\ref{table:lowerbound}).
+We show that our implementation outperforms existing exact techniques~\citep{ProvableBallFitting,tjeng18MIP} by multiple orders of magnitude (Section~\ref{sec:evallocal}, Table~\ref{table:robustness} and Section~\ref{sec:eval:linf}), while rarely being inconclusive on instances for which other techniques do not time out.
+Moreover, we find our approach enables \emph{scaling to far deeper models} than prior work --- a key step towards verification of networks that are used in practice.
+Additionally, on models that have been regularized for efficient verification~\citep{croce19mmr,madry19relu}, our technique performs even faster, and scales to much larger models --- including convolutional networks --- than could be verified using similar techniques (Section~\ref{sec:evallocal}, Table~\ref{table:robustness}).
+Finally, we compare our work to approximate verification methods (Section~\ref{sec:evalbound}).
+We find that while our implementation is not as fast as previous work on efficient lower-bound computation for large models~\citep{weng18fastlip}, our certified lower bounds are consistently tighter, and in some cases minimal (Section~\ref{sec:evalbound}, Table~\ref{table:lowerbound}).